Python preview package for local tool-call checks

 veto = await Veto.init()

 The SDK is async-native.
-Validate multiple tool calls in parallel with asyncio.gather for minimal latency.
+Validate multiple tool calls in parallel with asyncio.gather while policy decisions stay in-process before dispatch.

 import asyncio